novello/GLAMORISE/README.md

 # GLAMORISE
-GLAMORISE (GeneraL Aggregation MOdule for RelatIonal databaSEs)
+GLAMORISE (GeneraL Aggregation MOdule using a RelatIonal databaSE)